Deeply anchored? Gender stereotypes and (social) law | Max-Planck-Institut für Sozialrecht und Sozialpolitik - MPISOC

 Deeply anchored?
 Gender stereotypes and (social) law

-2003 the German Federal Minister for Family Affairs Schmidt, stated that "legal equality between women and men has been achieved" (Bundestag protocol 15/31, 13.03.2003, p.
+Already in 2003, the German Federal Minister for Family Affairs, Renate Schmidt, stated that "legal equality between women and men has been achieved" (Bundestag protocol 15/31, 13.03.2003, p.
 2379 (B)).
-However, today, more than 20 years after this statement, women are still de facto disadvantaged in many respects.
-How can this discrepancy between (presumably) established formal legal equality and the persisting gender gap be explained?
-One partial explanation for this disparity could be gender stereotypes that imperceptibly influence everyday thoughts and behaviors.
-Research in the field of social psychology indicates that, although the gender gap has been statistically minimized in recent years, stereotypical ideas about women and men have proven resistant to change over this period.
+However, today, more than 20 years after this statement, given the persisting gender-pay and gender-care gap, it must be concluded that real equality has still not been achieved.
+How can this discrepancy between the (presumable) attainment of formal legal equality and the persisting de facto inequality between women and men be explained?

 Author(s)